GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 To validate this challenge, you must demonstrate the following:

-- Show a screenshot or validation proof of the **QueryData Context Set Test UI** displaying a successful natural-language-to-SQL translation.
+- Show a screenshot or validation proof of the **QueryData** displaying a successful natural-language-to-SQL translation.
-- Provide the SQL DDL definition for the `filter_attractions_semantically` function in AlloyDB Studio.
+- Provide the SQL DDL definition for the `check_attraction_suitability` function in AlloyDB Studio.
 - Provide the SQL query you used to run and test the hybrid search (ScaNN + FTS) in AlloyDB Studio, along with its results.
-- Provide the SQL query showing how you called and tested the `filter_attractions_semantically` function in AlloyDB Studio, along with its results.
+- Provide the SQL query showing how you called and tested the `check_attraction_suitability` function in AlloyDB Studio, along with its results.

 ---